Latgale: Name

-Since 2004, use of the Latgalian language has been the subject of Europe's biggest sociolinguistic/ethnolinguistic poll and study, conducted by the Rēzekne Augstskola and the Centre d'Étude Linguistiques Pour l'Europe.
+Since 2004, use of the Latgalian language has been the subject of a major sociolinguistic/ethnolinguistic poll and study, conducted by the Rēzekne Augstskola and the Centre d'Étude Linguistiques Pour l'Europe.

 As of 2011 97,600 people in the region spoke Latgalian language, which is a standardised form of local varieties of High Latvian dialect.

 Early history

-Originally the territory of what is now Latgale was populated by Eastern Baltic Latgalian tribe.
+Originally the territory of what is now Latgale was populated by the Eastern Baltic Latgalian tribe.
 During the 10th–12th centuries two principalities, Jersika and Atzele, existed on the territory of modern Latgale and Eastern Vidzeme.
-In addition Latgalians inhabited parts of modern Pskov Oblast in Russia and Vitsebsk Voblast in Belarus.
+In addition Latgalians inhabited parts of modern Pskov Oblast in Russia and Vitebsk Region in Belarus.

 In the first decade of the 13th century the Principality of Jersika, also known as Lettia, was allied with the Principality of Polotsk and Lithuanian dukes against the Bishopric of Livonia, but was defeated in 1209.
 Part of it was divided between the Bishopric and the Livonian Brothers of the Sword, the remainder became a vassal country.
 In 1239, after the death of King Visvaldis, the latter was incorporated into the territory of the Livonian Order.

-In 1242, after defeat in the Battle of the Ice, Eastern Latgale (Lotigola) temporarily passed to the Novgorod Republic.
+In 1242, after defeat in the Battle of the Ice, eastern Latgale (Lotygola) temporarily passed to the Novgorod Republic.
 In 1263, Livonian knights started to build the Wolkenburg castle as the seat of an order convent near the Rāzna lake (today within the Rāzna National Park).
 It became the oldest order stronghold of the Latgale region.

 In 1277, Grand duke Traidenis of Lithuania unsuccessfully besieged the newly built castle of Daugavpils.